MicrosoftLearning/PL-7003-Create-and-manage-model-driven-apps-with-Power-Apps-and-Dataverse/Instructions/Labs/LAB[PL-7003]_M04L01_Export_solution.md

 1. The version number should have been incremented to **1.0.0.2**.

-1. Change the version number to `1.0.0.1`.
+1. Change the version number to `1.0.0.1`

 1. Select **Unmanaged** for **Export as**.

 1. Select **Export**.

-1. The export will be prepared in the background, when the solution is ready select the **Download** button.
+1. The export will be prepared in the background.
+When the solution is ready, select the **Download** button.